 Another year brings another update to macOS, with Apple already working hard to refine the new features and refinements it will bring to the Mac operating system later in 2021.
 In this article we gather up all the news and rumours that are currently known about the latest iteration of Apple's desktop operating system, macOS Monterey, details of which Apple revealed on 7 June 2021 at WWDC 2021.

 Yes, Monterey is the name: This year the new version of macOS will be named after the Californian city of Monterey.
 It's an area that attracts artists and writers, so a fitting name for the next version of macOS. macOS Monterey will also be known as macOS 12, with various versions to follow even after Apple launches it.

 Reading on mobile?
 Click here to see the newest version of this article.

 All Apple said was that macOS Monterey is "Coming this fall" (or autumn if you are a Brit).

 Normally macOS updates arrive in October, so that is the most likely time frame, although in the past they have arrived in September.
-Apple may confirm a release date at the iPhone event in September so we are still none the wiser about when the update may arrive.
+Apple didn't confirm a release date at the iPhone event in September so we are still none the wiser about when the update may arrive.